-Associate Professor Rosemary Langford
+Professor Rosemary Langford

-Dr Rosemary Teele Langford is an Associate Professor with the Melbourne Law School, University of Melbourne, where she teaches a broad range of subjects including Corporations Law, Principles of Business Law and Corporate Governance and Directors’ Duties.
+Dr Rosemary Teele Langford is a Professor with the Melbourne Law School, University of Melbourne, where she teaches a broad range of subjects including Corporations Law, Principles of Business Law and Corporate Governance and Directors’ Duties.
 She has a first class honours degree in Law (as well as a Bachelor of Arts majoring in French and German) from the University of Melbourne and a PhD from Monash University.
 Prior to entering academia Rosemary practised with Allens Arthur Robinson (now Allens Linklaters).
 Rosemary edits the Directors' Duties section of the Company & Securities Law Journal and is on the advisory board of the SSRN eJournal, Fiduciary Law.
 She is an active member of the Corporations Committee of the Business Law Section of the Law Council of Australia and the Not for Profit Law Committee of the Law Council of Australia.
 Rosemary has published and presented nationally and internationally on the topic of directors’ duties.

-Dr Ying Liew
+Associate Professor Ying Liew

 Ying Liew teaches and researches in private law, with a particular focus on the law of trusts, contracts, and remedies.
 He has published in leading international journals, including the Law Quarterly Review, Cambridge Law Journal, Modern Law Review, Oxford Journal of Legal Studies, Conveyancer and Property Lawyer, and Journal of Equity, and in edited collections.
 He has presented at various conferences in Australia, UK, Canada, Hong Kong, and Singapore.